 Principally, one has to differ between i) hetero- or ii) homogeneously generated types of clustering.
 Type i) is formed around inclusions and is accompanied by a characteristic core of second phase.
-Contrary to that type ii) consists of a high number of pure tangled dislocations only [26, 42].
-Today, the genesis of type i) defects is well understood from many melt and solution growth experiments [43].
-Especially, during the solidification of compounds without stoichiometry control the excess component is incorporated as small liquid inclusions mostly generating marked misfit stress during solidification at their boundary to the matrix.
-As a result, a halo of high dislocation density is formed around the inclusion as it has been ascertained in many different crystals

-[44, 45] (figure 12a).
-For instance, Yadava [46] attributes the dislocation bundling around Te inclusions in CdTe crystals to the Greenwood-Foreman-Rimmer mechanism after what an interstitial dislocation loop punching takes place.
-The often observed star-like dislocation arrangement around the inclusion refers to such mechnisms.
-Due to the travelling solvent mechanisms the included micro droplets penetrate against the acting temperature gradient by releasing a trail with misfit dislocations (figure 12b).
+Contrary to that type ii) consists of a high number of pure tangled dislocations only [37].
+Today, the genesis of type i) defects is well understood from many melt and solution growth experiments [38].
+Especially, during the solidification of compounds without stoichiometry control the excess component is incorporated as small liquid inclusions mostly generating marked misfit stress during solidification at the boundary to the matrix.
+As a result, a halo of high dislocation density is formed around the inclusion as it has been ascertained in many different crystals [39] (Figure 12a).
+For instance, Yadava [40] attributes the dislocation bundling around Te inclusions in CdTe crystals to the Greenwood-Foreman-Rimmer mechanism after what an interstitial dislocation loop punching takes place.
+Due to the travelling solvent mechanisms the included micro droplets penetrate against the acting temperature gradient by releasing a trail with misfit dislocations (Fig. 12b).